ebsco/windows_feature/README.md

 # Windows_Feature Cookbook

-Facilitates access to the mixlibrary-core windows feature support.
+Provides an LWRP that facilitates access to the mixlibrary-core gem windows feature support.

 ## Supported Platforms